 A 2016 pic of the Lantry – Thompson Mansion, at N. 36th and State Street in Florence.

-Today, the house continues to be privately owned.
-The exterior integrity is high, and there are rumors that the interior is beautiful – I’d love to see pics!
+Today, the exterior integrity of the Lantry-Thompson Mansion is high, and there are rumors that the interior is beautiful – I’d love to see pics!
 It sits on a mere four acres now, but for a house within Omaha city limits that’s rare.

 The house has not been designated as an Omaha Landmark or listed on the National Register of Historic Places, and that should happen.